-The MK2069-01 is a PLL (phase locked loop) based clock generator that generates output clocks synchronized to an input reference clock.
+The MK2069-04 is a PLL (Phase Locked Loop) based clock generator that generates output clocks synchronized to an input reference clock.
 It contains two cascaded PLL's with user selectable divider ratios.

 The first PLL is VCXO-based and uses an external pullable crystal as part of the normal "VCO" (voltage controlled oscillator) function of the PLL.
 The use of a VCXO assures a low phase noise clock source even when a low PLL loop bandwidth is implemented.
-A low loop bandwidth is needed when the input reference frequency is low, or when jitter attenuation of the input reference is desired.
+A low loop bandwidth is needed when the input reference frequency at the phase detector is low, or when jitter attenuation of the input reference is desired.

 The second PLL is used to translate or multiply the frequency of the VCXO PLL which has a maximum output frequency of 27 MHz.
 This second PLL, or Translator PLL, uses an on-chip VCO circuit that can provide an output clock up to 160 MHz.
-The Translator PLL uses a high loop bandwidth (typically greater than 1 MHz) to assure stability of the VCO clock output.
-It requires a stable, high frequency input reference which is provided by the VCXO PLL.
+The Translator PLL uses a high loop bandwidth (typically greater than 1 MHz) to assure stability of the clock output generated by the VCO.
+It requires a stable, high frequency input reference which is provided by the VCXO.

 The divide values of the divider blocks within both PLLs are set by device pin configuration.
 This enables the system designer to define the following: